 Please follow the directions in the “What do I do if I feel sick?” question if you are ill.

-Unfortunately, we have been informed that an Emerson staff member on the Boston campus has tested positive for COVID-19.
-The individual is currently recovering in isolation at home, off campus.
+Unfortunately, we have been informed that as of this writing, two students and three Emerson staff members have tested positive for COVID-19.
+All individuals are currently recovering in isolation at home, off campus.

 Are there resources for combatting stigmatization, bias, and xenophobia related to COVID-19?